ddegner/photo-collage/readme.txt

 Perfect for photographers, designers, and content creators who want to showcase images in creative, eye-catching arrangements without touching a single line of code.

 **GitHub Repository:** [https://github.com/ddegner/photo-collage](https://github.com/ddegner/photo-collage)

+= Build Tools & Source =

+This plugin uses modern JavaScript build tools (npm, webpack) to compile the source code.
+The full source code, including build scripts and configuration, is available in the GitHub repository linked above.
+To build the plugin from source:
+1. Clone the repository
+2. Run `npm install` to install dependencies
+3. Run `npm run build` to compile the assets

 = Key Features =